They Came to Paris Tour Overview

 It is 1910 in Paris, and Coco Chanel has just opened a shop selling stylish, lightweight hats near Place Vendôme.
 A little farther down the Seine, visitors to the Paris Motor Show can admire the new neon lights on display.
 Up the hill in Montmartre and across the river in Montparnasse, a revolution is underway.
 Pablo Picasso has already painted (although not yet publicly exhibited) his shocking, angular Demoiselles d’Avignon.
 His friend Guillaume Apollinaire is working on a collection of “cubist” poems, Alcools, that experiment with perspective and will pave the way for generations of European and American poets looking for new modes of expression.

 Step back into this world at once foreign and familiar, and experience the cultural history of Paris from a different angle.
 The 1920s of the “lost generation” are often seen the point of rupture with the conventions and values of the prewar world.
-But in fact, by the early 1900s a new order is already taking shape.
+In fact, by the early 1900s a new order is already taking shape.
 Paris will be the epicentre, drawing ambitious writers and artists from across France and around the world.
-But the work done here will reflect a restlessness felt far beyond the French capital.
+The work done here will reflect a restlessness felt far beyond the French capital.

 You’ll meet plenty of larger-than-life characters along the way, including Ernest Hemingway, Gertrude Stein, Guillaume Apollinaire, Le Corbusier, and Kiki de Montparnasse.
 They lived through and tried to make sense of a time that was exhilarating and glamorous but also desperate and confusing.
 Read favourite works with fresh eyes, and let new readings give you an expanded sense of how writers, artists, architects and musicians strove to create a new way of being in a world that had become unrecognizable.